dagraham/etm-dgraham/README.md

         * *r-*: running (a timer is associated with this reminder and it is running - there cannot be another active timer)
         * *p-*: paused (a timer is associated with this reminder and it is paused - there cannot be another active timer)

-       These are the "next" state transitions associated with this action:
+    * These are the "next" state transitions associated with this action:
         * *n+* ⇒ *i+*
-        * *n-* ⇒ *r-*
+        * *n-* ⇒ *p-*
         * *i-* ⇒ *r-*
         * *i+* ⇒ *r-*
         * *r-* ⇒ *p-*
         * *p-* ⇒ *r-*

     * Here are the details:
         * If no timer is currently associated with the reminder, one will be created.
-If another timer is *active*, the new timer will be *inactive*, otherwise it will be *running*.
+If another timer is *active*, the new timer will be *inactive*, otherwise it will be *active* and *paused*.
         * If an *inactive* timer is already associated with the reminder.
 Its state will be changed to *running*.
 If another timer is *active*, that timer will be changed to *inactive* and, if *running*, its elapsed time will be incremented by the period it has been *running*.
         * If an *active* timer is already associated with the reminder, its state will be toggled between *paused* and *running*.
 With a transition from *running* to *paused*, the elapsed time for the timer in increased by the period since the timer's state changed to *running*.